Dungyichao/PeriodicScheduler_Semaphore/README.md

 ### 4.1 Spin-lock semaphore <br />
 In the following, we will implement spin-lock semaphore.
 [reference link](http://users.ece.utexas.edu/~valvano/EE345M/view06_semaphores.pdf)
 (please see page 7).
+The semaphore just like the token.
 There are three critical elements: Initial function, semaphore value setting, and waiting function.

 ```c++
 //Initial function